litebird/litebird_sim/docs/source/dipole.rst

 =================

-The LiteBIRD Simulation Framework provides tools to simulate the signal associated with the relative velocity between the spacecraft's rest frame with respect to the CMB.
+The LiteBIRD Simulation Framework provides tools to simulate the signal associated with the relative velocity between the rest frame of the spacecraft with respect to the CMB.
 The motion of the spacecraft in the rest frame of the CMB is the composition of several components:

 1. The motion of the spacecraft around L2;

 2. The motion of the L2 point in the Ecliptic plane;

 3. The motion of the Solar System around the Galactic Centre;

 4. The motion of the Milky Way.

-Components 1 and 2 are simulated by the LiteBIRD Simulation Framework using appropriate models for the motions, while components 3 and 4 are included using the Sun velocity derived by the solar dipole measured by the Planck satellite.
+Components 1 and 2 are simulated by the LiteBIRD Simulation Framework using appropriate motion models, while components 3 and 4 are included using the Sun velocity derived by the solar dipole measured by the Planck satellite.

 The motion of the spacecraft around L2 is modelled using a Lissajous orbit similar to what was used for the WMAP experiment